beefsack/go-rate/README.md

 Usage
 -----

-Import `github.com/beefsack/go-rate-limiter` and create a new rate limiter with the `rate_limiter.New(limit int, interval time.Duration)` function.
+Import `github.com/beefsack/go-rate` and create a new rate limiter with the `rate.New(limit int, interval time.Duration)` function.

 The rate limiter provides a `Wait()` and a `Try() (bool, time.Duration)` method for both blocking and non-blocking functionality respectively.

-API documentation available at [godoc.org](http://godoc.org/github.com/beefsack/go-rate-limiter).
+API documentation available at [godoc.org](http://godoc.org/github.com/beefsack/go-rate).

 Examples
 --------